EentErt/bitmap_display/README.md

-Displays a bitmap in the terminal.
+Displays a 24-bit bitmap in the terminal.

 Offers some adjustments for changing how the image is displayed and allows for saving of the resulting image as a text file.

+how to use:

+In the terminal, enter:
-syntax: python3 main.py "[path to image]"
+`python3 main.py "[path to image]"`